Rayan Ghedjemis

-Rayan Ghedjemis (also known as Rayane Roumane; born 11 September 2000) is an Algerian tennis player who previously represented France.
+Rayan Ghedjemis (born 11 September 2000) is an Algerian tennis player who previously represented France.

 Ghedjemis won Les Petits As in 2014.
 He has a career high ATP singles ranking of 400 achieved on 30 September 2019.
 He also has a career high ATP doubles ranking of 805 achieved on 1 July 2019.
 Ghedjemis made his ATP main draw debut at the 2019 Moselle Open after receiving a wildcard for the singles main draw.

-In May 2022, Ghedjemis changed his name from Rayane Roumane to Rayan Ghedjemis, alongside his nationality from French to Algerian.
+Born in France, Ghedjemis is of Algerian descent.
+In May 2022, he changed his name from Rayane Roumane to Rayan Ghedjemis, alongside his nationality from French to Algerian.